Okrika: Structure and Function of Autonomous Communities

 While they function independently, these communities cooperate under the larger framework of the Okrika Kingdom, particularly on matters of culture, inter-community relations, and representation within Rivers State.

 Language

 The language spoken by Okrika people is Okirika language.
 The language is mutually intelligible with its neighboring dialects Ibani and Kalabari.

 Religion

 Historically, the Okrika people of old were polytheist believing in several gods and deities.
 Others were animist who believed in many spirits including marine spirits and in the spirits of their ancestors.
 Finibeso was considered the chief god of the ancient Okrika people and his priest where most reverend among other priests.
 The Fenibeso shrine was most sacred and divine.
 Traditionally, no restrictions were imposed on the worship of any god.

-In modern Okrika, Christian religion has emerged as the dominant religion and the St. Peters Cathedral is the most prominent religious building in Okrika.
+In modern Okrika, Christian religion has emerged as the dominant religion and the St. Peter's Cathedral is the most prominent religious building in Okrika.
 Traditional religion however still exists side by side with Christianity.

 There are several Christian denominations in Okrika today.
 Some of the Christian denominations in Okrika are as follows: